Clamping Force in Injection Molding: Formula & Optimization Tips

 A = Length × Width

-• If the product has an irregular shape, the maximum projected area can be measured using CAD software, or it can be manually divided into geometric shapes for calculation.
+• If the product has an irregular shape, the maximum projected area can be measured using CAD software or manually divided into geometric shapes for calculation.

 • Multi-cavity molds: